On This Page

 Once You've Booked a Cabin

-There's an art to traveling singly -- and happily.
+There's an art to travelling singly -- and happily.
 Unless you're cruising solo to get away from people, here are some suggestions for mixing and mingling.

 Make friends with the cruise director.
 If you tell the cruise director you want to meet other singles onboard, he or she might be able to help with introductions.